rmf34/status-monitor/README.md

   but in that case Stripe down is revenue-down and indistinguishable from the product itself being down.

-### Tier 2 — opt in if you use it
+### Tier 2 — request if you use it

 These only matter if they are in your specific stack.
-Pick the one or two you actually depend on; skip the rest.
+None are wired up today; if one is in your daily critical path, file an issue and it can be prioritized.

 | Category              | Services                                                      | Format        |
 |-----------------------|---------------------------------------------------------------|---------------|